 Role of the Trustee

-Following is a brief overview of the trustee’s role and responsibilities.
+Administering a trust is no small feat.
+The following is a brief overview of the trustee’s role and responsibilities:

 Revocable vs. Irrevocable Trusts